eypkllas/Daily-Goal-Tracker/README.md

 4. **Visual Representation**: The bar chart at the bottom dynamically represents the completion of goals.
 5. **Browse Your History**: Use the "Prev Month" and "Next Month" buttons to navigate through your goal history.
 6. **Update Data**: Click the "Update" button to save the current state of your goals.
+7. **Resed Data**: Click on the Reset Data button at the right top corner to reset data.

 ## Installation
 To set up the Daily Goal Tracker on your local machine: